francoprud/img_fetcher/README.md

     -v, --verbose                    Make the operation more talkative
 ```

+Regarding the `OUTPUT_DIRECTORY`, folder MUST exist.
+In case it doesn't, files will be stored in the current directory (`./`).

 ## Output

 If `--verbose` option is selected, then the output of the command will be shown at the terminal with the following structure: